The changing attribution landscape: A new era of marketing insights

 Two tried and true approaches include first-party data strategies and privacy-compliant data partnerships.
 Embracing first-party data collection from direct customer interactions can provide valuable insights without relying on third-party cookies.
 Privacy-compliant data partnerships allow you to collaborate with trusted partners and data-sharing alliances.
 Both of these tactics can help bridge the gap caused by the decline of third-party cookies.
-You can leverage anonymised and aggregated data to gain insights into consumer behaviour while respecting privacy regulations.
+You can leverage anonymized and aggregated data to gain insights into consumer behavior while respecting privacy regulations.

 However, contextual targeting and AI-powered attribution models are the newest areas of development.
 Both can help your marketing team gain insights into what’s working.